Manuel de Sumaya: Musical style

-In 1711, the new Viceroy of New Spain, Don Fernando de Alencastre Noroña y Silva, Duke of Linares, a devotee of Italian opera, commissioned Zumaya to translate Italian libretti and write new music for them.
-The libretto of the first, La Parténope survives in the Biblioteca Nacional de Mexico in Mexico City, though the music has been lost.
+In 1711, the Duke of Linares, Viceroy of New Spain and a devotee of Italian opera, commissioned Sumaya to translate Italian libretti and write new music for them.
+The libretto of one of these, La Parténope, survives in the Biblioteca Nacional de Mexico in Mexico City, though the music has been lost.
+It is unclear whether the opera was sung throughout, as was the case in Hidalgo's La púrpura de la rosa (1660), or consisted of spoken dialogue interspersed with songs, as in the zarzuela and comedia traditions.